 Spouse and civil partner transfers

-- Sense-check: add up property, savings and investments to see how far above £325,000 you sit.
+- Sense-check: add up property, savings, investments and pensions to see how far above £325,000 (or £500,000 including RNRB) your estate sits.

 Capital Gains Tax considerations when transferring assets during life